'That's how it was planned!' - Busquets frustrated at Barcelona's lack of squad depth | Goal.com

 'That's how it was planned!' - Busquets frustrated at Barcelona's lack of squad depth

-Barcelona's squad planning as been called into question by Sergio Busquets, who voiced his concerns over the lack of options for head coach Quique Setien after a 1-1 draw against Napoli.
+Barcelona's squad planning has been called into question by Sergio Busquets, who voiced his concerns over the lack of options for head coach Quique Setien after a 1-1 draw against Napoli.

 Barca escaped Stadio San Paolo with a positive result on Tuesday night despite being second best for large portions of the game.